 It can get a bit confusing.
 Check out our handy Terminology & Acronyms page for more information.

 There is no ‘best.’
-But I understand, people just want the best, the quickest, the easiest.
-It’s all subjective.
-What works for Joe Schmo may not be my way of doing things, but it works for him.
+We even have an article about this.
 Most of the fun in this hobby comes from trying new products, different methods, etc. You have to take the time to experiment and see how you like to do it.
 Technique will always come first.
 Take the time to learn the proper ways to maintain your car.